This post may contain affiliate links. Please read my disclosure.

 “This is the best meatloaf I’ve ever had!” is what Greg declared the other night at dinner when I served up this Garlic-Herb Turkey Meatloaf paired with Rosemary Mushroom Gravy.
 “It tastes like Salisbury steak,” he added (although neither the meatloaf nor the gravy contained any beef).

-Aside from creating a delicious turkey substitution for a traditional beef dish, this recipe stands out for its combination of fresh herbs with one of my new favorite ingredients – roasted garlic seasoned bread crumbs (If your local grocery store does not carry this specific flavor, you can substitute with garlic and herb seasoned bread crumbs).
+Aside from creating a delicious turkey substitution for a traditional beef dish, this recipe stands out for its combination of fresh herbs (parsley and oregano), Pecorino Romano cheese and one of my new favorite ingredients – roasted garlic seasoned bread crumbs (If your local grocery store does not carry this specific flavor, you can substitute with garlic and herb seasoned bread crumbs).